marcelmaatkamp/java-spring-boot-example/README.md

 # WIP WIP WIP

+Uses NodePKI to generate SSL certificates for servers and configures servers to use them.

+Installs
+ * Socks5 proxy
+ * NodePKI
+ * Nexus
+ * Gitlab
+ * RabbitMQ
+ * Example java application

 # TODO
  * java part out of this repo and into its own and use git submodule
  * build and run in seperate processes